IoT Medical Device Cybersecurity Strategies for 2026

 Robust IoMT inventory management is making a vital contribution to the success of cybersecurity strategies.
 Asimily leads the development of this technology, with software specifically designed for healthcare organizations.
 Further, Asimily’s software automatically detects and analyzes medical devices, providing unparalleled data security for your network.

-Technological Challenges: Managing IoMT Devices in Healthcare Facilities
+IoMT in 2023: Technological Challenges in Managing IoMT Devices in Healthcare Facilities

-As IoMT challenges evolve, the technology to secure healthcare organizations may look somewhat different in 2023.
-For now, segmentation remains difficult to operationalize due to the difficulties inherent in creating and validating device profiles.
+As IoMT challenges evolved, the technology to secure healthcare organizations looked somewhat different in 2023.
+Segmentation remained difficult to operationalize due to the difficulties inherent in creating and validating device profiles.
 This is in addition to justified risk aversion around breaking device functionality.

 Because tools are often highly siloed within specific teams, data emerging from those solutions are not being propagated organization-wide.
 This leaves some groups in the dark.
-Cybersecurity trends in 2023 should see more data-sharing as an aspect of total systems safety.
+All-in-one platforms became a clear necessity in 2023 and 2024.

 Many IoMT solutions are still overly focused on patch management strategies.
 Further, they don’t provide enough guidance around the mitigation of vulnerabilities when patches are not available.
 By contrast, Asimily specifically helps healthcare organizations mitigate vulnerabilities—even when patches are unavailable.

-These cybersecurity strategies will only continue to advance in 2023.
+These cybersecurity strategies will only continue to advance in the coming years.
 Security for IoT medical devices is becoming more squarely recognized as an IT responsibility.
 This means creating and integrating specific IoMT workflows with the tools that IT and security use for their regular tasks.

 IoMT device manufacturers have also been tasked with improving their ability to log relevant actions.
 For instance, logins and any access to device data that is crucial for responding to a security incident.
 These logs provide information on potential perpetrators and help to prevent future attacks.